jia-kai/eevbnn/README.md

 # Efficient Exact Verification of Binarized Neural Networks

-This repository is the official implementation of [EEV](https://arxiv.org/abs/2005.03597), a system for efficient, complete, and sound verification of binarized neural networks.
+This repository is the official implementation of [EEV](https://arxiv.org/abs/2005.03597), a system for efficient and exact (complete and sound) verification of binarized neural networks.

+Verifiers that claim to be exact for real-valued neural networks are fundamentally incorrect due to floating point errors, which can be [exploited to invalidate their verification results in practice](https://github.com/jia-kai/realadv).
+We present the **first** exact verification results with **guaranteed correctness** for adversarial robustness of neural networks on MNIST and CIFAR10.

 Our main contributions: